Jerwin Ancajas

 Jerwin Juntilla Ancajas (born 1 January 1992) is a Filipino professional boxer.
 He held the IBF junior-bantamweight title from 2016 to 2022.

 Personal life

-Jerwin was born and raised in Panabo, a suburb of Davao City, Philippines.
+Jerwin was born and raised in Panabo, a suburb of Davao del Norte, Philippines.
 He was introduced to boxing in the second grade by his brother, Jesar.
 Jerwin would go on to win several national championships, including a gold medal at the Palarong Pambansa, before turning pro in 2009, at the age of 17.
 Jerwin Ancajas has a 90–5 record in the Amateur Boxing.
 Jerwin Ancajas currently lives in Brgy.
 Ramirez, Magallanes, Cavite together with his brother, Jesar Ancajas.